 - The Office of the Registrar within each College can provide information, counselling, and referrals on a wide range of academic, personal, and financial issues.

 - English Language Learning (ELL) supports all U of T undergraduates enrolled in the Faculty of Arts and Science whose first language is not English (ESL or multilingual students), as well as native speakers seeking to improve their English language skills.

 - Undergraduate CS Course Help Centre is available to all students wishing to get extra help in their CS courses.
 Come with specific questions on course material or if you need a space to study – TAs are on hand to offer help when needed.

-- Physics Peer Tutoring helps with Labs, concepts, and past test questions.
+- Chemistry, Math and Physics Peer Tutoring helps with Labs, concepts, and past test questions.

 - Math Aid Centres provides free math assistance to all first-year Arts & Science students, with one-on-one tutoring available.